 William Floyd was a New York delegate to the Continental Congress and among the 56 signers of the Declaration of Independence.
 Like George Washington, he served faithfully, in spite of his desire to return to his beloved farm.

 William Floyd was born on December 17, 1734 in Brookhaven, Long Island into a wealthy family.
 He was the second child and the oldest boy of 9 children.
 Some sources claim he began a good education, others say he was schooled informally at home, but they agree that his education was interrupted by the deaths of his father and mother within months of each other; as the oldest boy, William was required to take care of family farm, the slaves, and his siblings in his late teens/early twenties.
 The farm was by all accounts very large and productive.
-It included fruit orchards, acres of timber, a barn, and fields.
+It included fruit orchards, acres of timber, a foon, and fields.

 He married Hannah Jones 6 in 1760.
 They had a son and two daughters.